Skip to main content

 Visitor Facilities And Travel

-Santa Teresa Gallura serves as the primary base, accessible from Olbia airport and connected by ferry to Corsica.
-The headlands are reachable by road from Santa Teresa.
-Dive centers in the area offer guided explorations of the marine reserve.
+Santa Teresa Gallura serves as the primary base, approximately 3 km from the headlands, accessible from Olbia airport and connected by ferry to Bonifacio in Corsica.
+[1] The headlands are reachable by road from Santa Teresa.
+Dive centres in the area offer guided explorations of the marine reserve.
 Boat rentals allow exploration of the coastline, with mooring regulations protecting seabed habitats.
 Walking trails on Capo Testa are informal but well-worn.
 The summer tourist season brings significant visitor numbers, with parking and beach capacity as limiting factors.
-Off-season visits enjoy more solitude and are good for diving when wind allows.
+Off-season visits offer more solitude and good diving when wind allows.

 Conservation And Sustainability